Tiger Cloud: Performance, Scale, Enterprise

 A hypertable is a specialized Postgres table that automatically partitions your data by time.
 All actions that work on a Postgres table, work on hypertables.
 For example, ALTER TABLE and SELECT.
 By default, a hypertable is partitioned on the time dimension.
 To add secondary dimensions to a hypertable, call add_dimension.
 To convert an existing relational table into a hypertable, call create_hypertable.

-hypertable to hypertable foreign keys are not allowed, all other combinations are permitted.
+Hypertable to hypertable foreign keys are not allowed, all other combinations are permitted.

 CREATE TABLE extends the standard Postgres CREATE TABLE.
 This page explains the features and arguments specific to TimescaleDB.